 Clift toured Europe with Psychotic Waltz in 1993, receiving equal billing (and equal pay, $100 weekly plus per diem).
 “I was introduced as a sixth member and doing a lightshow backdrop of cued film clips that I synched up to the songs with a 16mm projector, two slide projectors with four carousels, and a 26-inch ten-speed wheel with colored gels and blockers, so I could do dissolves with the slides.”
 He says his declining profile after Psychotic Waltz split in the late '90s resulted in some imaginative rumors.
 “Please tell people I didn’t die trapped beneath a German castle, nor have I OD'd on heroin.
 The shit you hear after being gone awhile.”

-As of 2010, the 40-year-old Clift also tattoos.
+As of 2010, the 40-year-old Clift also tattood.
 “These days, I charge $100 an hour for tattoos.
 I’ve tattooed some Psychotic Waltz imagery on my cousin, but most band tats I do are usually Cannibal Corpse, Deicide, AFI, [and] bands with distinctive artwork and logos.”
 He was later killed in a bicycle accident.

-In summer 2010, guitarist Dan Rock rejoined the reunited Psychotic Waltz.
-The group, whose lineup now includes all five original members who recorded the first three albums: Devon Graves (a.k.a.
+In summer 2010, guitarist Dan Rock rejoined the reunited Psychotic Waltz, whose lineup now included all five original members who recorded the first three albums: Devon Graves (a.k.a.
 Buddy Lackey) on vocals, Dan Rock and Brian McAlpin on guitars, Ward Evans on bass, and Norm Leggio on drums.

 They embarked on a European tour as the support act for Nevermore and Symphony X in February/March 2011.
 Footage of their March 20 performance at 013 in Tilburg, Netherlands during their Power Of Metal European tour can be viewed at Blabbermouth.net.